 Similarly, I do consider the genre when rating the books.
 Middle-grade books tend not be rated as harshly if more tropes are used or if the plot is predictable (though this will be addressed) and smutty books probably won’t get more than a 3-Star rating.
 This just means that a 4-Star Middle-Grade read is a great middle-grade read, but may not be as good as a 4-Star YA read, for example.
 Although if a book is exceptionally good (or bad) I will adjust my rating accordingly and address it.

-Also, while I do have a “system” in place, the first most important things I consider when reviewing a book are if I liked it, if my audience would like it, and are there important or problematic elements that need to be considered.
+Also, while I do have a “system” in place, the most important things I consider when reviewing a book are if I liked it, if my audience would like it, and are there important or problematic elements that need to be addressed.

 My rating system: